 The card is intended to be used solely for qualified medical expenses (as defined above).
 The card will not work for cash withdrawals at ATM locations.
 If the IRS questions any withdrawals, it is the responsibility of the accountholder to justify expenditures as qualified medical expenses.
 We strongly encourage all HSA accountholders to keep receipts and diligent transaction records.

-Do HSA accountholders receive statements from Assurant Health?
+Do HSA accountholders receive statements?